serp-ai/LLaMA-8bit-LoRA/docs/making_datasets.md

 ## Training a model to complete prompts

 The other way to create a dataset is to train a model to complete prompts.
-This is a good way to create a dataset for creative writing, idea generation, or any other task where you want the model to finish your prompt is the way it was trained.
-To create these datasets you can just add start and end tokens to each body of text, concatenate them, chunk them by the desired sequence length, and train a model to predict the next token in the sequence.
+This is a good way to create a dataset for creative writing, idea generation, or any other task where you want the model to finish your prompt in the way that it was trained.
+To create these datasets you can just add start and end tokens to each body of text, concatenate them, chunk them by the desired sequence length, and then train a model.

 ### Details
 - 30k - 50k samples is a good starting point for a dataset of this type.
 (10k or possibly less may also turn out well depending on the task and the quality of the data)